everlutionsk/ajaxcom-bundle/README.md

 $this->renderAjaxBlock("list");
 ```

-Within your action in the controller then simply call `renderAjaxBlock` where as first argument you need to provide the block ID and as a second argument you can provide an array of JavaScript callbacks which will be called after the block is rendered via Ajaxcom library.
+In action of your controller simply call `renderAjaxBlock` where you need to provide the block ID (eg. TWIG block name).

-_Callbacks can be added as an associative array where the key is the JavaScript function name and the value is an array of arguments which will be passed as an object to the JavaScript function.
-See `addCallback(string $function, array $parameters = [])` section for further information._

 When your action is called via Ajax request the JSON response for Ajaxcom library will contain information about which block should be re-rendered with which HTML.

 ### `removeAjaxBlock(string $selector)`